ellie-a/Crowd-Funding/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+A web app allowing users to fund projects, search for certain projects, an admin to update, add, and remove, posts.
+Shows status of updated funds.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.